danigrim/banking-data-challenge/README.md

 ## Technologies used
   Language: Python <br />
-  Python Libraries:
+  Python Libraries: <br />
- 		psycopg2 - Used to establish a connection with the PostgreSQL database
+ 		psycopg2 - Used to establish a connection with the PostgreSQL database <br />
-    pandas - Used to extract and analyze data from the database matplotlib - Used to plot graphs and diagrams
+    pandas - Used to extract and analyze data from the database <br />
+		matplotlib - Used to plot graphs and diagrams <br />

 ## Instructions to run
-   You must install Python3 with psycopg2, pandas and matplotlib prior to attempting to run Run python -m solver.main.py
+   You must install Python3 with psycopg2, pandas and matplotlib prior to attempting to run<br />
+   Run python -m solver.main.py <br />
-   Will be printed in console answers for part 1 (in data frames and text) To plot graphs, must run functions individually.
+   Will be printed in console answers for part 1 (in data frames and text)<br />
+   To plot graphs, must run functions individually.<br />

 ## Project Structure
   Solver - Package folder <br />